Ginkgoales

-History
+Ginkgoales are a gymnosperm order containing only one extant species: Ginkgo biloba, the ginkgo tree.
+The order has a long fossil record extending back to the Early Permian around 300 million years ago from fossils found worldwide.
+The order was a common component of Permian and Triassic flora before the super dominance of conifers.

+Evolution

 Ginkgophyta and Cycadophyta have a very ancient divergence dating to the early Carboniferous.
 The earliest representative of the group in the fossil record is probably Trichopitys from the Asselian (299-293 million years ago) of France.
 The earliest representatives of Ginkgo, represented by reproductive organs similar to the living species, first appear in the Middle Jurassic, alongside other, related forms such as Yimaia and Karkenia, which have differently arranged reproductive structures and seeds associated with Ginkgo-like leaves.
 The diversity of Ginkgoales declined during the Late Cretaceous and Cenozoic, coincident with the rise of flowering plants, with all Ginkgophytes aside from Ginkgo being extinct by the end of the Cretaceous.
 The only remaining Ginkgophyte was Ginkgo adiantoides – a polymorphic species.
 Modern Ginkgo trees are native to China.

 Reproduction

 Ginkgo trees produce ovulate and pollen-bearing structures.
 These structures are dioecious, in that male and female structures come from different Ginkgo plants.
 The pollen organs are very similar to angiospermous catkins.
 They come from the axils of the bud scales, and the leaves from the Ginkgo tree spur shoots.
 Pollen is contained in sacs of two to four at the tips of sporophylls on the strobiloid.
 Ovules of Ginkgo trees come from stalks from leaf axils on the short shoots, each containing two ovules.
 The ovule is fertilized by the flagellated male gametes, which can move about freely.
 This fertilization process begins on the tree itself in the spring.
 The swollen fruit-like ovules, about 2–3 cm in diameter, fall from the tree in the fall, and fertilization continues into the winter/spring.
 This ovule contains a single large seed, similar to that of a cycad.